Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-postgresql-on-a-mac-with-homebrew.md

 The first thing we want to do is install Postgres.

-Before running any install command in Homebrew, it's good to make sure you are up to date.
+Before running any install command in Homebrew, it's good to ensure you are up to date.

 ```bash
 brew update